Links

 Changes to documentation and metadata do not create a new version, though different versions do have independent documentation and metadata.
 For example, if a new version contains a new table, or new data, you will likely want to document this information separately from the previous version.
 However, if you only want to enrich the existing metadata on the current version, you can do so without creating a new version.

 To help researchers better understand if the differences across versions, Redivis uses semantic versioning, of the form v[major].[minor]
-The first version of every dataset is v1.0.
-For subsequent versions, the tag will augment automatically depending on the changes being released.

-• Major update: Your existing code may not run.
+Major update: Existing code may not run.

-• Minor update: Your existing code will generally run.
+Minor update: Existing code will generally run.

-• Changes are limited to adding / removing records, recoding variables, adding variables, and adding tables.
+Changes are limited to adding / removing records, recoding variables, adding variables, and adding tables.

 On any dataset page, you can view the current version tag next to the dataset title, and click on this tag to switch to view a full version history and switch to a different version of this dataset.